boharasirshak/mern-simple-full-stack/README.md

 - `POST api/auth/signin`: Singin and get access token and refresh token
 - `POST api/auth/signup`: Register new User with email verification
-- `POST api/auth/forgotpassword`: Send mail for password reset link
-- `POST api/auth/resetpassword`: reset password
-- `POST api/auth/send-verification-mail`: send account verification mail
-- `GET api/auth/verifyemail`: verify the user mail with token
 - `GET api/auth/refresh`: refresh(renew) the access token
 - `GET api/auth/signout`: signout the User
 - `GET api/user`: get the user details

-## Contributing

-Contributions to this project are welcome.
-Please fork the repository, make your changes, and submit a pull request.
-For major changes, please open an issue first to discuss the proposed changes.

-## License

-This project is licensed under the MIT License.